smirgol/plugin.video.crunchyroll/README.md

 #### First Setup
 1. Open the Crunchyroll plugin in Kodi
 2. A dialog will appear with a **device code** and **activation URL**
-3. On your phone/computer, visit the displayed URL (e.g., `https://www.crunchyroll.com/activate`)
+3. On your phone/computer, visit the displayed URL (e.g., `https://www.crunchyroll.com/activate`) or scan the QR-Code
 4. Enter the **device code** shown in Kodi
 5. Sign in with your Crunchyroll account
 6. Return to Kodi - authentication will complete automatically